wenkokke/setup-agda/HACKING.md

       ...
     ```

+3. If you have not installed the pre-commit hook in `hooks/pre-commit`,
+    either install it now:

+    ```bash
+    cp ./hooks/pre-commit .git/hooks/pre-commit
+    ```

+    ...or run it manually before every commit:

+    ```bash
+    sh ./hooks/pre-commit
+    ```

-3. Commit and push your changes.
+    Commit and push your changes.

 ## Update `haskell-actions/setup` submodule